A fan’s guide – the club from early doors to today

 Other goodies include T-shirts bearing the club’s foundation date of 1941, a 200-piece jigsaw puzzle of the stadium and coffee mugs displaying the Vidi mascot Stopli (‘Stud’, as in football boot), a fox in the thumbs-up mood.

 Where to Drink

 During the 1984-85 UEFA Cup run, players met at the Pokol Pince, where coach Ferenc Kovács would demonstrate tactics with matchsticks on the tablecloths.
 The restaurant still operates, though it’s a fair trek from the stadium – in fact, it’s so far south-west on highway 7, it’s just over into Szabadbattyán.

-Around the ground, on Csíkvári út facing the cemetery, the Szöglet (‘Corner’) is a little bar with a TV, billiards and pennants of Vidi’s European games over the counter.
+Near the ground on Csíkvári út looking towards the cemetery, the Szöglet (‘Corner’) Espresszó is a little supporters’ bar with a TV and pennants of Vidi’s European games over the counter.
 It’s recently been smartened up, with a terrace instead of a solitary table for smokers, and a decent-sized pool table inside.